crftd-tech/trunkver/website/index.md

 ## FAQ

-- **Why only use the MAJOR semVer part as a timestamp?**
+- **Why only use the MAJOR SemVer part as a timestamp?**
-  Tools (e.g. compliance, audit trails) might still classify a version based on semVer semantics, hence trunkVer always defensively implies breaking changes between versions.
+  Tools (e.g. compliance, audit trails) might still classify a version based on SemVer semantics, hence TrunkVer always defensively implies breaking changes between versions.

-- **Why do you use the PRERELEASE semVer part for source information and not build?**
+- **Why do you use the PRERELEASE SemVer part for source information and not build?**
   Because OCI tags don't support `+` (see [distribution/distribution#1201](https://github.com/distribution/distribution/issues/1201) and [opencontainers/distribution-spec#154](https://github.com/opencontainers/distribution-spec/issues/154).
 We'd rather have one consistent version across artifacts.
-Semantically, the only relevant portion for sorting of a trunkVer is the MAJOR version, and a conflict (as in creating two artifacts in the very same second) should be avoided.
+Semantically, the only relevant portion for sorting of a TrunkVer is the MAJOR version, and a conflict (as in creating two artifacts in the very same second) should be avoided.